himza25/alx-low_level_programming/0x14-bit_manipulation/README.md

 Task 0 : This project is about creating a function that converts a binary number to an unsigned integer in C programming language.
+Task 1 : This task involves creating a function to print the binary representation of a number.